 Finally, in the early hours of 24 November 1861, the building lost all structural integrity, and was reduced to rubble, crushing many of its residents to death in their beds as they slept.

 As rescuers rushed to the site on that freezing cold night, they managed to pull a number of survivors from the rubble and debris, along with 35 bodies of people who hadn't been lucky enough to survive the destruction.
 They were about to call off the search for further survivors, when they heard a young voice shouting from under the rubble:

 The voice belonged to a twelve-year-old boy named Joseph McIvor, and thanks to his cries he was pulled alive from the mangled rubble of Paisley Close.

 Following this incident, Edinburgh's authorities realised that they couldn't allow the population to continue living in such poor quality housing that presented such a danger to their lives (and livelihoods).
 And so began the redevelopment of Edinburgh's Old Town.

 A series of laws were passed called the Edinburgh Improvement Acts, and they made specific provisions for the city to systematically and proactively replace the old, medieval-style houses with better quality, modern tenements.
-The replacement building on the site of the Paisley Close on the High Street collapse features the face of Joseph McIvor above the entrance to the lane, along with the words he shouted carved in the stone above his head.
+The replacement building on the site of Paisley Close on the High Street collapse features the face of Joseph McIvor above the entrance to the lane, sculpted by John Rhind, along with the words he shouted carved in the stone above his head.
 The building later became known locally as Heave Awa' House.